esl/MongooseIM/doc/modules/mod_push.md

 A plugin module handles dynamic configuration of push notifications.
 It implements `mod_push_plugin` behaviour which requires two callbacks:

 * `should_publish/3` - callback used for filtering push notifications.
-Push notification is triggered for given message only if this callback returns `true`.
+A push notification is triggered for given a message only if this callback returns `true`.

 ```
 -spec should_publish(From :: ejabberd:jid(), To :: ejabberd:jid(), Packet :: jlib:xmlel()) -> boolean().
 ```

-* `sender_id/3` - allows to modify `last-message-sender` field, which ultimately becomes a `title` in the delivered push notification.
+* `sender_id/3` - allows modifying `last-message-sender` field, which ultimately becomes a `title` of the delivered push notification.

 ```
 -spec sender_id(Host :: ejabberd:server(), From :: ejabberd:jid(), Packet :: jlib:xmlel()).